shahadatkhokhar/shahadatkhokhar/README.md

 ### Hi there 👋 I am Shahadat Khokhar

-Currently in my first year of college.A computer enthusiast and a curious geek.
+Currently in my first year of college.
+A computer enthusiast and a curious geek.
 I am still figuring my interest.
 I am skilled in: C++, javascript, react-native,

 📫 How to reach me: khokharshahadat@gmail.com